-- The operation and decommissioning of the existing nuclear facilities at Sizewell - The potential for a new nuclear power station at Bradwell (located to the south west) - Wind farm developments within the region44: - Operational sites Ness Point, Scroby Sands and Somerton - Under construction offshore Greater Gabbard and Gunfleet Sands Consented onshore and offshore - South Beach, Parham Airfield and London Array - Round 3 Potential Development Zone 5 (Norfolk) - Lowestoft is to become the regional focal point for the industry with a £5 million Centre of Excellence.
-Located between two strategic development areas - the Greater Wash and Thames Estuary - this new industry is expected to create 60,000 jobs in the Eastern Region by 2020. - Haven Gateway Partnership includes a major study into the provision of employment land and strategic sites in the Suffolk Haven Gateway area up until 2021, with the aim of achieving 30,000 additional jobs - Key regional transport priorities, including: - Felixstowe to Nuneaton Railway - A12 Improvements including Cuckoo Farm Junction and Four Village bypass - A14 Enhancement including Copdock Interchange - A120 - London-Norwich Eastern main line - 5.74 The appraisal of cumulative sustainability effects arising through interactions between Sizewell and the other key plans is presented in Table 5.2.
+- Suffolk Coast and Heaths AONB Management Plan 2008 2013, Local Authorities and Suffolk Coast and Heaths Partnership (2008) - Suffolk Local Biodiversity Action Plan 2000-2007, Suffolk Biodiversity Partnership - Lowestoft to Harwich Shoreline Management Plan, Halcrow (1997) - River Basin Management Plan Anglian River Basin District, Environment Agency (2009) - Suffolk Coastal and Waveney District Strategic Flood Risk Assessment, Scott Wilson for Suffolk Coastal and Waveney District Councils (February 2008) - 5.88 Other key projects that might have significant interactions with the proposals for a new nuclear power station at Sizewell were identified as follows: - The operation and decommissioning of the existing nuclear facilities at Sizewell - The potential for a new nuclear power station at Bradwell (located to the south west of Sizewell) - Wind farm developments within the region47: - Operational sites Ness Point, Scroby Sands and Somerton - Under construction offshore Greater Gabbard and Gunfleet Sands Consented onshore and offshore - South Beach, Parham Airfield and London Array - Round 3 Potential Development Zone 5 (Norfolk) - Lowestoft is to become the regional focal point for the industry with a £5 million Centre of Excellence.
+Located between two strategic development areas - the Greater Wash and Thames Estuary - this new industry is expected to create 60,000 jobs in the Eastern Region by 2020. - Haven Gateway Partnership includes a major study into the provision of employment land and strategic sites in the Suffolk Haven Gateway area up until 2021, with the aim of achieving 30,000 additional jobs - Key regional transport priorities, including: - Felixstowe to Nuneaton Railway - A12 Improvements including Cuckoo Farm Junction and Four Village bypass - A14 Enhancement including Copdock Interchange - A120 - London-Norwich Eastern main line - 5.89 The cumulative effects associated with the potential development of a nuclear power station at Bradwell have been considered as part of this assessment